Bert's Family Feud: Controversy

 Just four years before Steve Harvey hosted the show in 2010, this version has spawned controversial answers within raunchy questions such as "Name a gift that is hard to return" which featured references to sex and a vibrator on the 30 June 2006 episode as one responded "Look, this is a pretty filthy answer but it's all I can think of and there are some dirty people out there in the audience so I'm going to go with vibrator".
 Another episode that aired on 27 June has a question "Name an activity that is enjoyed in nudist colonies" in which a contestant responded to "sex".
 On 4 September 2007 the Australian Communications and Media Authority founded that "The impact of the sexual references is very mild and can be accommodated within a G (general) classification" they also found that the network has failed to respond to the complaint within 30 days but had implemented new procedures to ensure it complied with complaints-handling obligations.

 Merchandise

-A Board Game

-A board game was released by Crown & Andrews in 2006.
+A board game by Crown & Andrews, a DVD game by Imagination Entertainment, and a mobile game by BlueSkyFrog were all released in 2006.

-DVD Game

-A DVD Game was released by Imagination Entertainment in 2006.

-Mobile Game

-A mobile game was released by BlueSkyFrog in 2006.